Updated September 11, 2025

 The answer: first-party data.

+Studies find that in 2025, 87% of marketers are prioritizing first-party data.
 This article will break down how you can collect first-party data and adjust your marketing strategy to adjust to changing best practices.

 Improve your marketing campaigns with first-party data.
 Connect with industry-leading digital marketing companies on Clutch.